p1u3o/org.firestormviewer.FirestormViewer/README.md

 ```

 #### Notes
-$HOME is forbidden, however $XDG_DOCUMENTS, $XDG_DOWNLOAD, $XDG_PICTURES etc are exposed to the sandbox.
-Because Firestorm does not use $XDG_DATA_DIRS ~/.firestorm_x64 gets bind mounted into ~/.var/app/org.firestormviewer.FirestormViewer
+* $HOME is not allowed because Firestorm does not use $XDG_DATA_DIRS, and we bind mount ~/.firestorm_x64 => ~/.var/app/org.firestormviewer.FirestormViewer

-Gotta keep that home directory squeaky clean :D. A potential alternative to this is use portals.
+    Gotta keep that home directory squeaky clean :D. A potential alternative to this is using portals.

-This does not build the viewer.
-Integrating Flatpak into the build process of the viewer is a lot more additional work but at least we can experiment with how Firestorm handles being inside modern Linux sandbox and kill the dependency issues that plague the Linux version of the viewer.
+* This does not build the viewer.
+Integrating Flatpak into the build process of the viewer is a lot more additional work but at least we can experiment with how Firestorm handles being inside modern Linux sandbox.
+* We kill the dependency issues that plague the Linux version of the viewer

-GNOME can now also monitor and manage our flatpak too.
+GNOME now also monitors and manages our flatpak too.

 ![](https://i.imgur.com/3Bs7HOu.png)